- ABOUT US

 When we recruit participants, we provide the opportunity to decline participation and/or to be contacted for these purposes (where we hold minimal details for suppression purposes).
 You also have the right to object to our processing of your data for these purposes.
 We do not ask for any special category (sensitive) personal data (e.g. data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic and or biometric data for the purpose of uniquely identifying an individual and data concerning an individual’s health, sex life or sexual orientation) to be submitted as part of any response; nonetheless we ask for explicit consent to enable us to retain responses for our market research purposes.

 We hold the personal data we use for these purposes securely.
 We work with third parties, such as Qualtrics LLC, who assist us with contacting respondents and storing the resulting data.
-Qualtrics is required to hold this data securely in their data center in Canada (a territory recognised as having adequate data protection measures the by the European Commission).
+Qualtrics is required to hold this data securely in their data center in the EEA.
 We also work with panel providers who distribute our surveys to their panelists based on their data and permissions (which is not shared with us).
 We ask all panel providers to confirm that the personal data they use for these purposes is compliant with all applicable data protection and privacy legislation.
 We may pass your contact information on to an incentive provider (as set out in our email to you), but only where you agree to take part in the research in question and only for the purpose of providing the incentive in question.